 How to Recover Money for Missed Meal And/Or Breaks

 If your employer has denied you a proper meal or rest breaks, you’re entitled to extra wages under California employment law.

 You have four basic options to get them:

 - Ask your employer for those extra wages, and try things on your own, without a lawyer’s help and without pursuing formal legal remedies;

 - File a wage claim with California’s Division of Labor Standards Enforcement (commonly called the “Labor Commissioner”);

 - Contact a worker’s rights lawyer and get their help in trying to convince your employer to pay you what you’re owed and to help you decide on, and implement, your best alternatives if your employer refuses.

 Some employers do want to and try to do the right thing.
 And if you let them know you’re owed extra wages, and it turns out that you are, they’ll pay you in full with little hassle.
 Unfortunately, many employers aren’t like that at all.
-And if your employer isn’t, then your best bet is to get some expert help.
+And if your employer isn’t, then your best bet is to contact an experienced employment law lawyer.